-The online cadastral system provides information on license holder, co-ordinates of the licensed areas, date of application award and duration of the license as well as the commodity being produced.
-Details on the mining licenses, including the full text are not publicly available.
+The online cadastral system provides information on license holders, co-ordinates of the licensed areas, date of application award and duration of the license as well as the commodity being produced.
+Details on the mining licenses, including the full text, are not publicly available, however.

 Although the full text of active Mineral Development Agreements (MDAs), as well as forestry and agriculture concessions, is publicly available on the LEITI website and LEITI Warehouse Database, mining licenses remain unavailable.
 In 2022, the LEITI MSG issued a decision mandating that forestry, oil and gas, and agricultural concessions, in addition to MDAs and Class A and B mining licenses, be published on the LEITI website.
 Despite this decision, the full text of mining licenses has not yet been made publicly accessible.